 Residence permit for upper secondary school studies for those who have applied for asylum

-If you are between 17 and 24, and have or had a residence permit based on the need for protection, and if you have begun a course of study at the upper secondary school level, you can be granted a residence permit for upper secondary school studies.
-This applies to those who are studying at an upper secondary school, a special upper secondary school, or in an equivalent programme at, for example, a folk high school or municipal adult education programme.
+If you are between 17 and 24, and currently have or have previously had a residence permit based on the need for protection, and if you have begun a course of study at upper secondary level, then you may receive a residence permit for upper secondary studies.

 Requirements for a residence permit for upper secondary school studies

-There are many factors that affect whether you are able to be granted a residence permit for upper secondary school studies.
-The decision is affected by whether you have a temporary residence permit that you want to extend, whether you are applying for asylum for the first time, and whether you have received a rejection of your asylum application.
-The decision is also affected by whether you are an unaccompanied minor, whether you are studying in a national programme or in an introductory programme, and, in some cases, by when your first application for asylum was registered by the Swedish Migration Agency.
+There are many factors which affect whether you are able to receive a residence permit for upper secondary school studies.
+The decision is affected by whether you have a temporary residence permit that you want to extend, whether you are applying for asylum for the first time, and whether you have had your asylum application rejected.
+The decision is also affected by whether you are an unaccompanied minor, whether you are studying in a national programme, an introduction programme or on a vocational course, and, in some cases, by when your first application for asylum was registered by the Swedish Migration Agency.

-In order to be granted a residence permit for upper secondary school studies, you must be studying at an upper secondary level in an introductory or in a national programme or on a vocational course at an upper secondary or special upper secondary school.
-Full-time studies at an upper secondary level at a folk high school or municipal adult education centre (Komvux) and full-time studies on a coherent vocational training programme within Komvux or within special needs education for adults (Särvux) are also counted.
+In order to be able to receive a residence permit for upper secondary studies, you must be studying at an upper secondary level in an introduction programme, a national programme or on a vocational course at an upper secondary or a special needs upper secondary school.
+Full-time studies at upper secondary level at a folk high school or municipal adult education centre (Komvux) and full-time studies on a coherent vocational training programme within Komvux or within special needs education for adults (Särvux) are also counted.

 You must be studying full-time.
-For part-time studies, a residence permit is only granted in exceptional cases: for example, in the event of illness or disability, or if the studies are being pursued because of the need to supplement a foreign course of education.
+Residence permits for part-time study are only granted in exceptional cases; for example, in the event of illness or disability, or in cases where you need to supplement an educational course from another country.